 In this course, access some of the best modern scholarship on encountering Jesus in the Scriptures.
-The discussion is based on the Fall 2008 issue of C21 Resources, a publication of Boston College's Church in the 21st Century Center, edited by Boston College School of Theology and Ministry faculty members the late Rev. Daniel J. Harrington, S.J., and Dr. Christopher R. Matthews.
-It contains approximately 15 short, informative articles centered on Jesus’s birth, ministry, death, and resurrection as recorded in the Gospels.
+This course, based on the C21 Resources issue edited by the late Rev. Daniel J. Harrington, S.J., and Dr. Christopher R. Matthews, looks at Jesus's birth, ministry, death, and resurrection as recorded in the Gospels.
 It also introduces contemplative approaches to reading Scripture for a deeper encounter with Jesus.
-Join the conversation to learn not only who Jesus was in the 1st century, but also what he might mean in the 21st century.
+Join the conversation to learn not only who Jesus was in his 1st century Jewish context, but also what he might mean for us in the 21st century world.

 Week 1: Encountering Jesus in His Birth and Ministry